UltraStar-Deluxe/USDX/COMPILING.md

   It will look for it at runtime using a deprecated C API, and enable webcam functionality if found.
   Current Linux distributions do not offer the C API.
 * `--with-opencv-cxx-api`: Use OpenCV's newer C++ API.
-  Required for webcam support under Linux, but requires OpenCV to be present at both build time as well as runtime.
+  Required for webcam support under Linux and macOS, but requires OpenCV to be present at both build time as well as runtime.

 ## Compiling on Linux using flatpak-builder
 - The manifest for our Flathub releases is in a different repository: